2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 I hope this Rome in a weekend itinerary has been helpful and informative!

-🏡 Where to Stay in Rome in 2023: The Best Areas + Hotels
+🏡 Where to Stay in Rome: Best Areas + Hotels

-🛵 3 Days in Rome: The Best Rome Itinerary + Tips From a Local
+🛵 3 Days in Rome: The Ultimate Itinerary

 Pin for Later